BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_thorin.md

 **SPECIAL RULES**

-- Fearless
+- [Fearless]
-- Monstrous Charge
+- [Monstrous Charge]

 - **Dwarven Crew** `ACTIVE`

 An Iron Hills Dwarf Warrior who ends their move in base contact with the Chariot may replace a slain crew member.
-They will immediately drop their spear, shield, mattock, crossbow or banner.
+They will immediately drop their [spear][Spear], [shield][Shield], mattock, [crossbow][Crossbow] or [banner][Banner].
 If the driver is killed, another crew member may take their place.
 If all crew are slain, the Chariot is immediately removed as a casualty.

 - **Rapid Fire Bolt Thrower** `ACTIVE`